x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-contacts.md

 - In the EAC, select the mail contact, and then click **Edit**![Edit icon](../media/ITPro_EAC_EditIcon.gif) to view the property that you changed.

-- In the Shell, use the **Get-Contact** and **Get-MailContact** cmdlets to verify the changes.
-One advantage of using the Shell is that you can view multiple properties for multiple mail contacts.
+- In Exchange Online PowerShell, use the **Get-Contact** and **Get-MailContact** cmdlets to verify the changes.
+One advantage of using Exchange Online PowerShell is that you can view multiple properties for multiple mail contacts.
 In the example above where all mail contacts had the CustomAttribute1 property set to PartTime and were hidden from the address book, run the following command to verify the changes.

   ```
   Get-MailContact | Fl Name,CustomAttribute1,HiddenFromAddressListsEnabled